Business Major—Advertising/Public Relations Concentration, Bachelor of Science Degree

 Writing and communication classes allow students to put these philosophies into practice for print, radio, television, and Internet venues.
-For hands-on experience in advertising and public relations, students plan, promote, and oversee the annual Thanksgiving Turkey Bowl collegian soccer championship, which draws over 6,000 spectators.
+For hands-on experience in advertising and public relations, students plan, promote, and oversee the annual Turkey Bowl collegian soccer championship.

 A built-in graphic design minor helps students learn effective advertising principles using industry-standard design software and computers.
 Students create advertising campaigns, design promotional publications and websites, and collaborate with local businesses to advertise in College publications.